hooopo/second_level_cache/README.md

 [![Build Status](https://travis-ci.org/hooopo/second_level_cache.svg?branch=master)](https://travis-ci.org/hooopo/second_level_cache)
 [![Code Climate](https://codeclimate.com/github/hooopo/second_level_cache.svg)](https://codeclimate.com/github/hooopo/second_level_cache)

-SecondLevelCache is a write-through and read-through caching library inspired by Cache Money and cache_fu, support ActiveRecord 4.
+SecondLevelCache is a write-through and read-through caching library inspired by Cache Money and cache_fu, support ActiveRecord 4, ActiveRecord 5 and ActiveRecord 6.

 Read-Through: Queries by ID, like `current_user.articles.find(params[:id])`, will first look in cache store and then look in the database for the results of that query.
 If there is a cache miss, it will populate the cache.